angeldollface/angeldollface.github.io/posts/2024-07-20-Crabs-and-Sharks.markdown

 }
 ```

 In the code snippet above you can see the definition for a function called "greet\_user".
 The function's input parameters are between the two brackets.
 On the left side between the brackets we have the name of the input parameter, "name" and on the right side, after the colon, we have the type of the "name" input parameter.
 The bit after the brackets "-> String" tells Rust that this function returns a string of text.
 Functions in Rust are declared via the "fn" keyword.
-The bit inside the curly braces are called the "function body".
+The bit inside the curly braces is called the "function body".
 In the case of the "greet\_user" function, the data of "name" is mutated through the addition of "Hello," before it and an exclamation mark after it.
 Any data that needs to be returned is marked with the "return" keyword.
 In Rust, however, you do not *need* to use this keyword.

 ### Structures